Bowls

 Let me introduce the testers…

-Olivia the Bulldog flat-faced dog bowl tester
+Olivia the Bulldog flat-faced dog bowl tester.

-Olivia is two flat-faced dogs in one – a Bulldog – Boxer mix.
-While you may not be able to tell, this is her happy face.
-Cursed with a Bulldog’s permanently grumpy expression, she shows her happiness by wiggling back and forth.
-While Olivia loves the outdoors, her enthusiasm only extends for half of a walk to the local dog park.
-When it’s time to go, she just lays there until someone caves in and carries her home – not an easy task given her size.
+While Olivia loves the outdoors, her enthusiasm only extends to half of a walk to the local dog park.
+When it’s time to go, she just lies there until someone caves in and carries her home – not an easy task given her size.
 Her aggressive eating style really put the flat-faced dog bowls to the test.

 Jasmine is an adorable, chubby Pug that has perfected the art of begging.
 She can hear a bag of Doritos opening from half a mile away.
-Before you have the first tortilla chip to your mouth, she magically appears at your feet, staring at you with her goofy grin.
+Before you have the first tortilla chip in your mouth, she magically appears at your feet, staring at you with her goofy grin.
 Jasmine is a messy eater and ordinarily uses a traditional dog bowl.
 She benchmarked whether or not using a flat-faced dog bowl improved feeding.

-Barney the Shih Tzu flat-faced dog bowl reviewer
+Jasmine the Pug flat-faced dog bowl tester.

 Good news!
 Champ has been adopted.

 Sometimes, we review a product category where there aren’t many choices.
 Other times, the majority of the products we review perform poorly.
+In the case of dog bowls for flat-faced dogs, it was both.

 With such slim pickings, we can only confidently recommend two flat-faced dog bowls.
 One is a clear winner for most dogs, and the other is a travel-friendly option.